 As of June 30, 2023, the fund has principal and interest on deposit of \$2.0 billion recorded in the Commonwealth's general ledger and reported as cash on the Balance Sheet.
 Pursuant to Chapter 769, Item 267.
 D2, the general ledger balance includes the advance reservation of \$498.7 million for the fiscal year 2024 deposit to the Revenue Stabilization Fund (see Note 5).
 Accordingly, only \$1.5 billion of the general ledger cash balance is included as a committed component of fund balance.
-This amount is set aside to mitigate certain anticipated revenue shortfalls when appropriations based on previous revenue forecasts exceed expected revenues in subsequent forecasts.
+This amount is set aside to mitigate certain anticipated revenue shortfalls when appropriations based on previous revenue forecasts.